Mijikenda peoples: Origins

-The orthodox view of the Mijikenda's origins is that the Mijikenda peoples originated in Shungwaya (Singwaya) and various other parts of the northern Somali coast, and where pushed south by the Galla (Oromo) and reached Kenya around the 16th century.
+The orthodox view of the Mijikenda's origins is that the Mijikenda peoples originated in Shungwaya (Singwaya) and various other parts of the northern Somali coast, and were pushed south by the Galla (Oromo) and reached Kenya around the 16th century.
 This view of the origins of the Mijikenda people was argued by Thomas Spear in the book The Kaya Complex, and was also confirmed by many Mijikenda oral traditions.
-Furthermore, oral tradition states that the precise reason for the Galla pushing the Mijikenda from Singwaya was the murder of a Galla Tribesman by a Mijikenda youth, and the Mijikenda tribes subsequent refusal to pay compensation to the Galla.
+Furthermore, oral tradition states that the precise reason for the Galla pushing the Mijikenda from Shungwaya was the murder of a Galla Tribesman by a Mijikenda youth, and the Mijikenda tribes subsequent refusal to pay compensation to the Galla.
 However it has also been theorized that the Mijikenda peoples may have originated in roughly the same places they currently reside.
 One possible explanation for this is that the Mijikenda peoples adopted the Singwaya narrative in order to create an ethnic identity that allowed them to create a relationship to the Swahili who also claimed Singwaya origins.
 Oral tradition also states that the Mijikenda peoples split into six separate peoples during this southern migration after they were driven out of Singwaya.
 These six groups would go on to settle the original six kaya.

 At the turn of the 17th century the Mijikenda settled six fortified hilltop kaya, where they made their homesteads.
 These original six kaya were later expanded into nine kaya.
 The origin legend serves as a narrative of a real migration that happened at a specific point in time to a real place, but also serves as a narrative of a mythical migration that took place through a cultural time from a common origin.
 It promotes a higher unity among the group of the nine individual ethnic groups that makes up the Mijikenda peoples.
 Singwaya is considered by the Mijikenda to be their common origin point, and the birthplace of their language and traditions.

 This origin legend also defines some of the relationships of the ethnic groups that make up the Mijikenda peoples, for example one version of the oral tradition states that the Digo were the first to leave Singwaya and thus are accepted as the other groups as senior, then the Ribe left, followed by the Giriama, the Chonyi, and the Jibana.